fikovnik/OOPSLA19-artifact/README.md

 ./run.sh -C corpora/1-example console
 ```

-This starts a Scala REPL and provide a function that can load the
+This starts a Scala REPL and provides a function that can load the
-`implcits.bin` file:
+`implicits.bin` file:

 ``` scala
 @ val project = loadImplicits("_analysis_/implicits.bin")
 ```

-For example, to get the declarations of the implcit call sites:
+For example, to get the declarations of the implicit call sites:

 ``` scala
 @ project.implicitCallSites.map(_.declarationId)